PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Responsible and Explainable AI/UseCases.md

 ## Use-case 2: Propose individual fairness method

 Unfortunately, most of the current fairness enhancing techniques only apply to tabular data.
 Our project is focused on image data.
 Thus, to solve this use-case, which is related to ILO 3.1's 'Insufficient', you have to be creative.
-One way to mitigate bias is by applying the 'Fairness Through Unawareness' method, which basically means that you remove as much 'sensitive' data as possible.
+One way to mitigate bias is by applying the 'Fairness Through Unawareness' pre-processing method, which basically means that you remove as much 'sensitive' data as possible.
 Sometimes, you do not want to remove any data instances.
 For example, when you already have a relatively small dataset.

 :bell: Remember, Artificial Neural Networks (ANNs) generally require a vast amount of training examples!

 Another method to mitigate bias, which does not reduce the size of your dataset, is 'Fairness Through Awareness'.
-This method aims to make the dataset more inclusive (and thus representative) by adding an additional, purposely specified, set of data instances to the dataset.
+This pre-processing method aims to make the dataset more inclusive (and thus representative) by adding an additional, purposely specified, set of data instances to the dataset.

 __To solve this use-case, you will need to:__